Testadura-Mark/SolidgroundUX/README.md

 - Supports dry-run mode
 - Detects updates cleanly
 - Safely installs Testadura/SolidgroundUX framework files
+- Optionally creates symlinks to executable scripts in `bin` or `bins`, as an alternative to wrapper scripts

 This is the mechanism used to install SolidgroundUX or update existing deployments.

+## 🏷 License

+Licensed under the **Testadura Non-Commercial License (TD-NC)**.
+See `LICENSE` for details.

+---

+### Design Note

+If you are looking for implicit behavior, clever hacks, or magical globals —
+**this framework is not for you**.

+SolidgroundUX is for people who want to know exactly what their scripts are doing.